 We would like to know if people discriminate by gender or race when sorting into groups and if that discrimination is statistical or taste-based.
 To do so, we need to first look at behavior by gender and race and then at how people rank others.
-Finally, we look at who are the winners and losers when people sort into groups.
+Finally, we look at who does relatively better when people sort into groups.